mdx-workshop/mdx-submissions21/paper.md

 the time index.
 In order to reliably compare to previous work, we will refer to this new SDR definition as *nSDR*, and to the old definition as *SDR*.
 Note that when using nSDR on the MDX test set, the metric is defined as the average across all songs.
-On the other hand, the evaluation on the MusDB test set follows the traditional median across the songs of the median over all 1 second segments of each song.
+The evaluation on the MusDB test set follows the traditional median across the songs of the median over all 1 second segments of each song.

 ## Models